Can I switch energy supplier without a smart meter in the UK?

 Access competitive tariffs

 Most UK home energy tariffs are available whether you have a smart meter or not.
-The key difference is how readings are collected.
+The key difference is how readings are collected, not which deals you can choose.

 No disruption to supply